Skip to content

 Customers Flag Technical Issues

 Despite competitive prices, Bluehost has seen an uptick in customer complaints around technical problems in 2022 and 2023.
-Even their rating on the BBB site has dropped to just 1 out of 5 stars based on 300+ reviews.
+Their rating on the BBB site has dropped to just 1 out of 5 stars based on 300+ reviews.

 Recent grievances particularly call out things like: